Vidkun Quisling: Legacy

-His wife Maria lived in Oslo until her death in 1980.
+Quisling's wife Maria lived in Oslo until her death in 1980.
 They had no children.
-Upon her death, she donated all their Russian antiques to a charitable fund that still operated in Oslo as of August 2017.
+Upon her death, she donated all their Russian antiques to a charitable fund.
+She was interred at the Quisling family grave in a small ceremony.
+Her will stipulated that the grave's ground rent be paid through a donation to the Church City Mission for fifty years.
+In 2025, the Church City Mission decided to stop paying for the rent after forty-five years, citing the grave's status as a gathering point for Nazi sympathisers.

 For most of his later political career, Quisling lived in a mansion on Bygdøy in Oslo that he called "Gimle," after the place in Norse mythology where survivors of the great battle of Ragnarök were to live.
 The house, later renamed Villa Grande, in time became a Holocaust museum.
 The Nasjonal Samling movement was wiped out as a political force in Norway and Quisling has become one of the most written-about Norwegians of all time.
 The word quisling became a synonym for traitor.
 The term was coined by the British newspaper The Times in its lead of 15 April 1940, titled "Quislings everywhere."
 The noun survived, and for a while during and after World War II, the back-formed verb to quisle /ˈkwɪzəl/ was used.
 One who was quisling was in the act of committing treason.